MarkWattsBoomi/DashboardComponents/README.md

 Drop a component on your page, change its componentType to Footer, set its DataSource to your MenuItem list and add these attributes: -

 ```
-title                   string      the text to be displayed in the footer.
+title   string  The text to be displayed in the footer.
+Can be surrounded with double braces {{xx.yy.zz}} to do value lookup.
 ```